 Mickayla’s past experiences with service include membership in the CAPE program for female student-athletes interested in medicine; membership in the Athletes in Action bible study group, selection to attend the LEAD retreat for student-athlete leadership development, and involvement on the planning committee for the Duke Athletics End-of-Year award ceremony.
 With her team, she has befriended Max, a young boy in remission from cancer, and his little sister, Mia.
 Max is now officially an honorary Duke swimmer, as his name appears on the roster.
 Mickayla has also cooked meals at the soup kitchen in downtown Durham and at the Ronald McDonald House

-Mickayla is a junior at Duke University from Minnesota currently working toward her degree in Evolutionary Anthropology in pursuit of a career in the medical field.
+Mickayla is a senior at Duke University from Minnesota finishing up her degree in Biology with a concentration in Anatomy, Physiology, and Biomechanics in pursuit of a career in the medical field.
 She is a member of the Duke Swimming and Diving team and competes in the backstroke events.
-Mickayla is involved in the Collegiate Athlete Premedical Experience program and is a mentor for freshmen student-athletes at Duke through ACTION.
+Mickayla is involved in the Collegiate Athlete Premedical Experience program, is a mentor for freshmen student-athletes at Duke through ACTION, and runs and Athlete Mindfulness Group for other varsity athletes at Duke.
 She is very grateful to have participated in the ACE program in South Africa.
 The experience has helped solidified her career aspirations to be a primary caregiver and has allowed her to engage with people from different cultures.
-She found that the ACE program was remarkable in many aspects –from working as a team member to coaching children in sports and pushing herself outside of her comfort zone.
+She found that the ACE program was remarkable in many aspects, from working as a team member to coaching children in sports and pushing herself outside of her comfort zone.
 She will never forget the memories she created during this trip, the smiles and laughs from the children, and the relationships she has developed with the ladies in the township in South Africa.
 Overall, this experience has given her a great opportunity to develop as a person while giving back to others.

 Want to hear more about Mickayla’s ACE experience?
 Contact Mickayla.